 And before you say, "Yeah, right Jay — who's going to hire me based on anything quirky like that?"
 Consider this …

-I currently have a student who once skated in the Opening Ceremony of the Olympics.
+I had a student who once skated in the Opening Ceremony of the Olympics.
 And guess who's she writing for now?
 Yep — the Olympic Channel.

 She scoffed when I suggested targeting that niche.
 But sometimes, that's where you find the hidden gold mines.

 This crosses over a bit with knowledge, but think about your current or past job experience and how you can leverage that …